chibashr/netWORKS/docs/workspaces.md

 3. **Create workspaces for different environments**: For example, create separate workspaces for development, testing, and production environments.
 4. **Document workspaces**: Use the description field to document the purpose and contents of each workspace.
 5. **Share workspaces**: Copy workspace directories between installations to share configurations.
 6. **Customize layouts per workspace**: Arrange UI elements differently based on the workspace's purpose.
+7. **Plugin Configuration**: Configure different plugins for different workspaces based on your needs (e.g., monitoring plugins for production, testing plugins for development).
+8. **Resource Management**: Be aware that switching workspaces unloads all plugins, which helps prevent memory leaks but may require some initialization time.

+## Plugin Development Considerations

+When developing plugins for NetWORKS:

+1. **Implement proper cleanup**: Always implement the `cleanup()` method to prevent memory leaks
+2. **Use workspace-specific data**: Store plugin data in workspace-specific directories
+3. **Handle initialization gracefully**: Be prepared for plugins to be loaded/unloaded frequently
+4. **Test workspace transitions**: Verify your plugin works correctly when switching between workspaces

+See [Plugin Workspace Integration](plugins/workspace_integration.md) for detailed information on developing workspace-aware plugins.